hughbarney/atto/README.md

 * Provide a rich level of functionality in the smallest amount of code
 * Be easy to understand without extensive study (to encourage further experimentation).

 In Defining Atto as the lowest functional Emacs I have had to consider the essential feature set that makes Emacs, 'Emacs'.
-I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching, a replace function and basic syntax hilighting.
+I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching, a replace function, basic syntax hilighting and UTF8 support.
 The proviso being that all this will fit in less than 2000 lines of C.

-As of Atto v1.4, these goal has been achieved !.

 ## Why the name Atto?